TCL C7L Review

 10/10

-It is worth taking a look at the dry numbers here, because in terms of signal delay, the TCL C7L is absolutely at the top of the market.
-Our measurements showed that the input lag is extremely low and for a 60 Hz signal it is only about 10 ms. When we step up to a higher level and launch a game at 120 Hz, the delay drops to an imperceptible 6 to 7 ms. However, what is more important is that these values are maintained even after activating the Dolby Vision format in games.
+It's worth taking a look at the raw numbers here, because in terms of signal delay the TCL C7L is an absolute market leader.
+Our measurements showed that input lag is extremely low and for a 60 Hz signal it's only about 10 ms. When we step up and run a game at 120 Hz, latency drops to an almost imperceptible 6 to 7 ms. More importantly, the TV maintains these values even after enabling Dolby Vision in games.

 SDR HDR Dolby Vision